Aeell/engrave-font-to-vector/README.md

 - Use GitHub Discussions for feature suggestions
 - Include use case and expected workflow

-## Authors
+## Development

-**Stanimir Stankov** - Lead Developer
-- CNC Programming Specialist
-- JKT Group s.r.o.

-**JKT Group s.r.o.** - Company
+**Developed by JKT Group s.r.o.**
-- CNC machining and engraving solutions
+- CNC machining specialists
-- Custom aluminum label production
+- Custom aluminum engraving solutions
 - Prague, Czech Republic

+**Technical Implementation:**
+- Font parsing with OpenType.js
+- Path processing with SVG manipulation
+- DXF generation for CAD compatibility
+- Web-based interface for ease of use

-This project was developed for JKT Group s.r.o. to streamline CNC text engraving workflows for aluminum signage and industrial labeling applications.
+This proprietary tool is exclusively for JKT Group s.r.o. internal CNC engraving operations.

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.

-You are free to:
-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially

-Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made
-- **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits
+**Proprietary Software License - JKT Group s.r.o.**

+This software is proprietary to JKT Group s.r.o. and is provided under strict license terms for internal company use only.

+- **Permitted Use**: JKT Group s.r.o. employees and authorized contractors for CNC engraving operations
+- **Restrictions**: No redistribution, public sharing, or external use without written permission
+- **Ownership**: All rights reserved by JKT Group s.r.o.

-See the [LICENSE](LICENSE) file for full license text.
+See the [LICENSE](LICENSE) file for complete terms.